-Many business leaders are unfamiliar with the ways that they can hire people to perform work.
-Here, we’ll share some information to give you a baseline understanding of common issues related to employment, engagement, and the classification of a worker as an employee or independent contractor.
+Many business leaders are unfamiliar with the two main ways that they can hire people to perform work for their company.
+This post will give you a baseline understanding of common issues related to employment and when to classify a worker as an employee versus an independent contractor.

 Who will you hire?

-Let’s begin with the most basic element of bringing on a new worker.
-Whenever you need help with something (labor) that’s beyond what you and your current team can complete, you have a few options.
-Throughout this post we’ll use an example of a business owner that needs help with their Marketing work.
+Let’s start with the idea of bringing on a new worker to support what you’re doing.
+Whenever you need help with something (e.g. work) that’s beyond what you and/or your current team can complete, you have a few options.
+Throughout this post we’ll use an example of a business leader that needs help with their Marketing work.
+So picture yourself up to your eyeballs in Marketing work and saying to yourself “I need someone to help me do all of these things.”

-First, you can engage an independent contractor to assist with that work.
-An independent contractor can either be an individual (e.g. a Marketing Consultant) or a business (e.g. a Marketing Agency).
-Your independent contractor can be physically close to you (like seated in the desk next to you), or located halfway across the globe.
+The easiest option is to engage this person as an independent contractor to assist with your Marketing efforts.
+An independent contractor can either be an individual (e.g. a Marketing Consultant like Billy) or a business (e.g. a Marketing Agency).
+Your independent contractor can be physically close to you (like seated in the desk next to you) or located halfway across the globe.
 Wherever they are located, you’re asking them to assist you with specific work and to produce specific deliverables independently, and not as an employee of the company.
 Independent contractors are often referred to as “contractors” or “1099” workers.
 “1099” refers to the Form 1099 that you’re required to provide to them each year for tax purposes.
 You may hear independent contractors based outside the US referred to as “W-8s“.
 W-8 references the IRS form that they must complete and return to you at the outset of the engagement.
+In the case with Billy, consider whether he can operate entirely independently.
+Can you say “Go get me more marketing leads” and he does the work?
+If so, he may qualify as an independent contractor.
+However, if Billy needs to be managed (or as the IRS likes to say, “Controlled”) then you may be treating him as an employee.
+Often times, Independent Contractors can turn into Employees, and knowing when and how to do this is important – from both a management standpoint and a paperwork standpoint.
+Billy the Independent Contractor gets bonus points if he’s helping a bunch of companies out with their marketing, if he has his own website, and if his goal is to build the next big Marketing company.

 Part-time and Full-time Employees

-One major issue that business leaders should know when deciding on whether to hire an independent contractor versus an employee is misclassification.
-Many businesses wrongly categorize 1099s as W-2s, and vice versa.
-Some do it by accident, and some do it knowingly.
-They may think they’re being clever and saving money or time.
-Either way, we call this error “employee misclassification”.
-And while it is rampant and widespread throughout the U.S., it keeps all sorts of investigators, auditors, government workers, and lawyers employed and well fed.
+One major issue that you should know when deciding on whether to hire an independent contractor versus an employee is misclassification.
+Many businesses wrongly categorize independent contractors as employees, and vice versa.
+Some do this by accident or willful ignorance, and some misclassify their workers knowingly.
+They may think they’re being clever, saving money, or don’t have the expertise to employ someone.
+Either way, this error is called “employee misclassification.”
+And while misclassification is widespread throughout the U.S., it keeps all sorts of investigators, auditors, government workers, and lawyers employed and well fed.
+Regardless of what your intentions are, misclassification set you up for massive penalties and fines.
+Even dealing with inquiries related to misclassification can be a distraction.

 Knowing the Difference